Manitoba Highway 4

 Provincial Trunk Highway 4 (PTH 4) is a provincial highway in the Canadian province of Manitoba.
 The highway connects the city of Selkirk to PTH 59, the main route to Grand Beach and cottage country on the east side of Lake Winnipeg.

 Route description

-PTH 4 begins in the city limits of Manitoba at an intersection between PTH 9 and PTH 9A, just northwest of the city center.
+PTH 4 begins in Selkirk at an intersection between PTH 9 and PTH 9A, just northwest of the city center.
 The highway heads northeast for a few kilometers to leave Selkirk and enter Rural Municipality of St. Andrews.
-Passing through rural areas, it curves eastward to have an interchange (via access road) with PR 320 and cross the St. Peters Dynevor Bridge over the Red River, entering the Rural Municipality of St. Clements.
-PTH 4 travels just to the north of East Selkirk, having an intersection with PR 508 (La Vérendrye Trail) before continuing south east through areas for a couple kilometers before coming to an end at an intersection with PTH 59.
+Passing through rural areas, it curves eastward to an interchange (via access road) with PR 320 and crosses the St. Peters Dynevor Bridge over the Red River, entering the Rural Municipality of St. Clements.
+PTH 4 is just to the north of East Selkirk, and has an intersection with PR 508 (La Vérendrye Trail), then continues south east for a few kilometers, ending at an intersection with PTH 59.

 The entire length of Manitoba Provincial Trunk Highway 4 is a paved, rural, two-lane highway.